fleetside72/pivot_scale/readme.md

     - [ ] there is not currently any initial grouping to limit excess data from all the document# scenarios
 * general
     - [ ] clean up SQL generation to prevent injection
+    - [ ] **the sales data has to have a column for module and change ID, live sales data isn't going to work well**
+    - [ ] how to handle a target value adjustment, which currency is it in?